Thinking In Systems: A Primer: Key Concepts

-The central concept is that system behaviours are not caused by exogenous events, but rather are intrinsic to the system itself.
-The connections and feedback loops within a system dictate the range of behaviours the system is capable of exhibiting.
+The central concept is that system behaviors are not caused by exogenous events, but rather are intrinsic to the system itself.
+The connections and feedback loops within a system dictate the range of behaviors the system is capable of exhibiting.
 Therefore, it is more important to understand the internal structures of the system, than to focus on specific events that perturb it.

-The main part of the book walks through basic systems concepts, types of systems and the range of behaviours they exhibit.
+The main part of the book walks through basic systems concepts, types of systems and the range of behaviors they exhibit.
 In particular, it focuses on the roles of feedback loops and the build up of "stocks" in the system which can interact in highly complex and unexpected ways.

-The final section of the book explores how to improve the effectiveness of interventions to improve systems behaviours.
+The final section of the book explores how to improve the effectiveness of interventions to improve systems behaviors.
 A range of common errors or policy traps are discussed, such as "the tragedy of the commons" and "rule beating", that prevent effective intervention, or lead to good intentions causing greater damage.
-By contrast, the key to successful intervention is identifying the leverage points where relatively minor alterations can effect a substantial change to a system's behaviour.
+By contrast, the key to successful intervention is identifying the leverage points where relatively minor alterations can effect a substantial change to a system's behavior.
 This section expands on an influential essay "Leverage Points - Places to intervene in a system" that Meadows originally published in Whole Earth in 1997.